 Effects of Chloramine on Plumbing and Domestic Uses

 Moreover, chloramine can cause pinhole pitting, especially in copper pipes.
-The pinhole leaks can be the cause of the growth of the molds.
+Pinhole leaks can cause mold growth.
 This can cause danger to humans.
 Molds are toxic, and their effects on health can be permanent.

 On the same note, insurance companies do not cover house damages due to mold.
 As such, many homeowners lose their homes because of this simple problem.

-Meanwhile, chloramine can also cause rubber corrosion in some rubber plumbing parts.
-Example of which is the rubber casings and the toilet flappers.
-Now, the rusted rubber parts need replacement with chloramine-resistant parts.
-An example of this is a synthetic polymer.
+Meanwhile, chloramine can also cause rubber corrosion in some rubber plumbing parts, such as casings and toilet flappers.
+Rusted rubber parts must be replaced with chloramine-resistant parts, such as synthetic polymers.

-One can easily spot the rubber corrosion as early as six months after chloramine is present in the water.
-There is corrosion when the tiny black specks begin to appear in the water from the plumbing parts.
+One can easily spot rubber corrosion six months after chloramine is in the water.
+There is corrosion when the tiny black specks from the plumbing parts begin to appear in the water.

 As such, costly plumbing repairs can be burdensome for homeowners due to chloramine in their water.

-Chloramine is considered toxic in Canada and the United States.
-This is based on a study that assessed the impact of chloramine in the environment.
+Chloramine is considered toxic in Canada and the United States, based on a study that assessed its environmental impact.

 Indeed, chloramine is dangerous for amphibians, reptiles, and invertebrates.
 It enters the fish's bloodstream.
 Meanwhile, amphibians enter into their skin and gills.

-It run-off from the hydrants.
-Also, it can break into the drains, streams, rivers, creeks, and lakes.
+It runs off from the hydrants.
+Also, it can break into drains, streams, rivers, creeks, and lakes.
 This can endanger the lives of marine animals.

-As such, chloramine must be removed before it can reach various bodies of water.
-This also includes the wastewater, which can be released into the environment from the wastewater treatment facilities.
+As such, chloramine must be removed before it can reach various bodies of water, including wastewater, which can be released from wastewater treatment facilities into the environment.

-How to Remove Chloramine and Chlorine on Your Water
+How to Remove Chloramine and Chlorine from Your Water

-This is why another form of neutralization or removal is going to be needed.
+This is why another form of neutralization or removal is needed.

-Now, remember that the right filtration system will depend on the amount of water you need to purify.
-And, of course, what method is most convenient for your labor, cost, and time consumption.
+Remember that the right filtration system will depend on how much water you need to purify.
+And, of course, what method is most convenient for your labor, cost, and time consumption?

-It is also important that you choose a system that has been certified by the National Sanitation Foundation or NSF.
+You must also choose a system certified by the National Sanitation Foundation or NSF.

 Here are some of the neutralization systems that you can use.